otam-mato/nodejs_mongodb/README.md

 <br>

-# - Modifying the Terraform template and creating the infrastructure on AWS with Terraform
+# - Modifying the Terraform template
+# - Creating the infrastructure on AWS with Terraform
 # - Converting SQL database to NoSQL database
 # - Deploying the app on the created EC2 instances.